Working Holiday Tips

 Very few Australians undertake working holidays in San Marino, and there is very little further information available online about this visa.
 However, according to the San Marino Ministry of Foreign Affairs website, you would need to apply for a “Stay Permit” to stay in San Marino for up to 12 months under the working holiday scheme.
 This website advises sending an email to [email protected] for information.

-If you would like to apply for this visa, you could also try contacting the San Marino Consulate-General in Melbourne.
+If you would like to apply for this visa, you could also try contacting the Consulate of San Marino in Sydney or Perth.

 While best efforts are made to keep this information updated, we do not guarantee its accuracy.
 If you spot an error, would like to suggest new information to be added or simply have a question, please let us know in the comments and we’ll endeavour to respond or update the article as quickly as possible!